 ps

-1. df: Shows disk space usage information for mounted file systems.
+: Shows disk space usage information for mounted file systems.
 It helps identify available and used disk space.
 For example:

 df -h

-1. free: Displays memory usage and available memory on the system.
+: Displays memory usage and available memory on the system.
 It provides information about total, used, and free memory.
 For example:

 free -h

-1. dmesg: Examines the system's kernel ring buffer for diagnostic messages.
+: Examines the system's kernel ring buffer for diagnostic messages.
 It helps identify and troubleshoot hardware-related issues.
 For example:

 dmesg | tail

-1. journalctl: Retrieves log messages from the systemd journal.
+: Retrieves log messages from the systemd journal.
 It is useful for examining system logs and diagnosing issues.
 For example:

 journalctl -xe